SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ---

-<span id="secret-variables-step">The `secret variables` Step</span> can set variables that have sensitive information.
+The <span id="secret-variables-step"><code>secret variables</code> Step</span> can set variables that have sensitive information.
 For example, a password.
 The value of this variable will not appear anywhere in the report or in the console.
-Also, you will be unable to take a screenshot of the page.
+If there is an error on this page, ALKiln will still avoid taking a picture of the screen.

-This is a complex Step to use.
+This is a complex Step to use and currently only works with tests running in GitHub (though it's in development for the Playground version).
 You can use a GitHub "secret" to store the value.
 To learn how to create and add a secret for the test, see the [GitHub secrets section](#github-secrets).

 ```
     I set the variable "user_account_password" to the GitHub secret "USER1_PASSWORD"